Skip to main content

 Social Anxiety Disorder: Social Phobia

-Social Anxiety Disorder is a fear of people and social situations which is typically caused by not wanting to be judged negatively, embarrassed or criticized, be it publicly or on a one to one level.
 People with this condition dread everyday activities such as working, school, shopping and generally socializing.
-This forms such an ordeal with them as they are marked by persistent feelings of anxiety and self consciousness.
+This forms such an ordeal with them as they are marked by persistent feelings of anxiety and self-consciousness.

-More specific deeper rooted causes are the phobia of speaking in public, eating in public and dealing with authority figures.
+More specific deeper rooted causes are the phobia of speaking in public, eating in public, and dealing with authority figures.

 Physical symptoms of Social Anxiety Disorder include: